davidgundry/MathsForCS/_course/modular-arithmetic/modulus.md

 ---

+## Modulus in Java

+In Java, you can find the modulus of two numbers, or the remainder of two numbers, by using the percent-sign (**%**).
+For example:

+<iframe height="400px" width="100%" src="https://repl.it/@davidgundry/MathsForCSModularArithmeticModulusJava?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

+---

 ## Modulus in Python

 In Python, you can find the modulus of two numbers, or the remainder of two numbers, by using the percent-sign (**%**).
 For example: